Domain Name Guidelines

 The University of Adelaide has a registered domain name www.adelaide.edu.au that uniquely identifies the University, its role as an educational institution and its geographical location.

 The domain forms a very important part of the University’s brand and gives credibility to the sites that are hosted on that domain.
 Business units within the University can request sub-domain names under the parent domain of the University to identify their more specific ownership and responsibility.
 All domain names must only use lowercase letters and numbers, not capitalisation or special characters.

-Please note: All domain name requests must first be approved by the Web & Digital Team.
+Please note: All domain name requests must first be approved by the Web Operations Team.

 University areas should use sub-domains from the University’s parent domain for a number of reasons: